UnviableFriend/phooks/README.md

 This script uses [Plex webhooks](https://support.plex.tv/articles/115002267687-webhooks/) so it is limited by them.
 * Listen Submission percent is limited.
 The Plex docs state "`media.scrobble` – Media is viewed (played past the 90% mark).", however in my experience testing this script the webhook happens at 50%, and I see no way to configure that.
 * Looping tracks.
 While `media.scrobble` will happen if you have a song on repeat, `media.play` only seems to happen the first play.
 So your "Now Playing" on ListenBrainz may stop showing you are actively listening to something
+* As this script uses Webhooks, it *can't* submit offline listens where your device isn't connected to Plex.
+Plex sends webhooks for active streams, not for past offline ones.
+(Downloads/Synced media should work fine if there is a connection however)

 ## How to use
 **THIS SCRIPT NEEDS TO RUN ON THE SAME SYSTEM AS YOUR PLEX SERVER**.
 The way it works is the webhook contains a Plex ID for the track you are listening to, it then takes that ID and looks it up with the [PlexAPI](https://github.com/pkkid/python-plexapi) to get the location of the file, which it then reads the tags from.
 If the file paths do not match for what this script sees, *it will not work*.